Carb Loading for Marathons and Ultramarathons

 Stay Fuelled on Race Day

 Carb loading for a marathon isn't guaranteed to land you in first place, but if done correctly, it can give you an edge over other runners that don't utilise it.
 With proper nutrition and hydration in the days leading up to a marathon or ultra race, you can ensure that your body is well fuelled and ready to go on race day.
-If you're interested in further running nutrition advice, check out my blog on the best foods to eat before a run!
+If you're interested in further running nutrition advice, check out my blog on the best foods to eat before a run or download the free ultimate cookbook for runners!

 For more information on carb-loading or if you're ready for online running coaching services to improve your running performance, contact me at nick@maximummileagecoaching.com